Our Opinion: What will we learn from graduation shooting wake-up call?

 But what else will come of the anxious energy generated by that near-miss incident?

 Cape’s municipal gun violence task force continues to meet and discuss potential measures.
-It’s unclear, though, how much the City can do, in light of state laws, or how much political will there will be to take even small steps aimed at reducing gun violence.
+It’s unclear, though, how much the city can do, in light of state laws, or how much political will there will be to take even small steps aimed at reducing gun violence.

 A wake-up call is only as good as what comes out of it.